nih-cfde/use-case-library-build/README.md

 * request specific help
 * KC6
 * get COPD in there/ask Team Carbon
-* add an ordering option to the YAML header (lexicographic)
+* add an explicit ordering option to the YAML header (lexicographic)
+* add all the personas

 * add comments about where files are coming from
 * link in idents in markdown descriptions